n-crespo/vulnex/README.md

 ## Milestones

-1. Basic front end interface (\~1.5 weeks)
+1. [x] Basic front end interface (\~1.5 weeks)
-   1. Feed of (placeholder) CVE’s
+   1. [x] Feed of (placeholder) CVE’s
-   2. Search bar above feed
+   2. [x] Search bar above feed
-   3. Separate page or popup for file upload
+   3. [x] Separate page or popup for file upload
-2. Figuring out the API/database (\~2 weeks)
+2. [x] Figure out the API/database (\~2 weeks)
-   1. Determine with api to use to collect all CVEs
+   1. [x] Determine with api to use to collect all CVEs
-   2. Properly use it to render a full feed
-   3. Do we want to fetch all the CVE’s every time the page loads?
+   2. [x] Do we want to fetch all the CVE’s every time the page loads?
-      Or make one huge api call once and store everything in the database?
-      (the answer is probably a combination, after some period of time ex.
-      1 day we should update the database of CVE’s with a new api call, but not make the call on page load)
-   4. Are there tags/topics attached to each CVE that contain what the CVE is about?
-      (if not we can do some string parsing)
-   5. How much filtering is possible?
+   3. [x] How much filtering is possible?
-3. Actual Functionality (\~2 weeks)
-   1. Implement searching and filtering functionality through collected CVE’s (filters by package and package version, tags for user interest, general areas ex. web dev)
-   2. User uploaded files need to be stored in database and parsed (then result in a filtered CVE list like in (a)
-   3. More if we have time\!
+   - [ ] Properly use API to render a feed
+3. [ ] Implement user auth/login
+   - [ ] Personalized interest tags (associated with user account)
+   - [ ] bookmarking feature (attach certain CVEs (by ID) to a user account)
+   - [ ] save CVEs found in file upload to user account
+4. [ ] Put it all together (\~2 weeks)
+   - [ ] Proper Filtering
+   - [ ] Store CVEs found in uploaded file in auth db

-## Feature Priorities
+## Core Features

-Must have features:

 1. File uploads (specifically .json)
+2. File Parsing
-2. List of recent CVE’s
+3. List of recent CVE’s
-3. Search through CVE’s by keyword
-4. Filtering by CVSS Score/Severity info

-Should have features:

-1. Filter CVE’s by topic/area/recency
+4. Advanced CVE filtering
+   - searching for CVEs with severity > some number
+   - searching for CVEs published after some date
+   - searching for CVEs with for a particular product (comes from CPE id)
+   - searching for CVEs with for a particular product version (comes from CPE id)
+   - searching for CVEs of a particular vulnerability type (comes from CWE id)
+5. CVE keyword search
+   - **searching for one cveID (these are unique)**
+   - **searching for keyword within summarySnippet**

+## "Nice to have" Features

+1. comprehensive vulnerability report (as pdf or html)
-2. Select a CVE to view general information about it and see a link to the original report
+2. Select CVE to view general information + link to the original report

-"Cool" features:

-1. Provide comprehensive vulnerability report
-2. User auth/login
-3. Personalized interest tags (associated with user account)
-4. Nice UI
-5. Scrape a user’s public repositories for packages,
+3. Scrape a user’s public repositories for packages.json/other dependencies